johncmanuel/RetroPie_Tool_Suite/README.md

 # RetroPie Tool Suite

-Some useful scripts here lol
+Some useful scripts here for the [RetroPie operating system](https://retropie.org.uk/) on the Raspberry Pi

 By John Carlo Manuel & Emmanuel Flores